 - Do not make promises of confidentiality.

 - Arrange a follow-up with the employee to show you care and determine whether the referral was effective.

 Please make your personal safety the top priority.
 Use discretion on how to act depending on the individual circumstances.

 Based on your role and relationships in the workplace following up may look different for each person.

 Managers and Supervisors

 If you have observed concerning changes in an employee’s behaviour, you have a legal duty to inquire.
 Reach out and express your concern.
-If you need support preparing for the conversation, contact Wellness Resources at 306-966-4580 or the Employee and Family Assistance Program at 306-966-4300.
+It is important not to take on the role of counsellor and offer advice, diagnose or try to fix more serious problems.
+This should be handled by more qualified resources.